phSarr/phSarr.github.io/_posts/2024-05-02-Xenomorph_V1.md

 #### 8- Checking Permissions

-This checks if the malware is granted the permissions it needs with the ability to report back with what permissions it currently has including if it's working as the defualt SMS app, if it has the notification listener active and if it has disabled battery optimization mode (doze mode).
+This checks if the malware is granted the permissions it needs with the ability to report back with what permissions it currently has including if it's working as the default SMS app, if it has the notification listener active and if it has disabled battery optimization mode (doze mode).

 A list of generic permissions can be noticed in the code snippet below alongside the AES key and a list of C2s.